 One of the key aspects in attaining our ‘Outstanding’ grading at Ofsted was the Academy’s curriculum structure.
 Now re-configured as a two-site establishment, King Alfred’s Academy remains keen to innovate and we continue to operate a structure that best suits the needs of our children and young people.
 Since 2005 King Alfred’s has condensed Key Stage 3 into two years.
 All Year 7 and 8 are based on West Site and both students and parents really value the atmosphere and ‘feel’ of a site dedicated to 11-13 year olds as they move from often small primaries into secondary school.

 Currently, Key Stage 4 (Years 9, 10 and 11) is delivered on Centre Site, with the flexibility to offer a wide range of courses and opportunities.
 Studying subjects over three years allows young people the scope to enrich their studies via workshops, study visits and learning outside the classroom.

 On Centre Site we have a more collegiate atmosphere with Years 9, 10 and 11, together with Years 12 and 13, focused on examination success and routes into employment and further education, alongside the many enrichment opportunities.

 However, this curriculum structure does not simply enable examination success.
-Parents, staff and our young people alike all value the way in which each site can be tailored to the needs of specific year groups.
+Parents, staff and our young people alike all value the way in which both sites can be tailored to the needs of specific year groups.

 King Alfred’s offers young people a unique experience at Key Stage 3 (KS3), being based on a separate site where Years 7 and 8 can be nurtured as they become acclimatised to life in secondary school.
 The usual three-year KS3 has been condensed into two years, thereby giving an extra year to prepare for GCSEs.
 This has shown not only to be beneficial in terms of academic achievement, but also in personal and social development, which is monitored both by the year group’s allocated Student Manager and the Tutor for each Tutor Group.